newjersey/dol-mcnj-main/README.md

 ### CI/CD Pipeline

-We use [CircleCI](https://circleci.com/gh/ChelseaKR/dol-mcnj-main) for automated deployments:
+We use [CircleCI](https://circleci.com/gh/newjersey/dol-mcnj-main) for automated deployments:

 1. 📦 **Install** - `npm install` (frontend and backend)
 2. 🧪 **Test** - Run all unit tests
 3. 🏗️ **Build** - Build code and run feature tests
-4. 🚀 **Deploy to Staging** - Automatic deployment to staging environment
+4. 🚀 **Deploy to Staging** - Automatic deployment to staging environment [disabled; to be migrated to GH Actions]
-5. ⏸️ **Manual Approval** - Manual gate for production deployment
+5. ⏸️ **Manual Approval** - Manual gate for production deployment [disabled; to be migrated to GH Actions]
-6. 🌟 **Deploy to Production** - Deploy to production environment
+6. 🌟 **Deploy to Production** - Deploy to production environment [disabled; to be migrated to GH Actions]

 ### Environment Variables